lsegal/yardoc.org/site/features.md

 ## RDoc Formatting Compatibility

 YARD is made to be compatiblewith RDoc formatting.
-In fact, YARD does no processing on RDoc documentationstrings, and leaves this up to the output generation tool to decide how to render the documentation.
+In fact, YARD does no processing on RDoc documentation strings, and leaves this up to the output generation tool to decide how to render the documentation.

 ## A Local Documentation Server